mstrum/robinhood-python/README.md

 ## Scripts

-Lists dealing with the user and assets
+Lists dealing with the user and assets:
 * logout.py
   * Calls logout on Robinhood if currently logged in and deletes the local auth token cache
 * quote.py AMZN